symfony/symfony-docs/frontend/encore/virtual-machine.rst

 .. caution::

-    Beware that `it's not recommended to set allowedHosts to all`_.
-Read the dedicated doc to select the value for your environment.
+    Beware that `it's not recommended to set allowedHosts to all`_ in general, but here it's required to solve the issue when using Encore in a virtual machine.

 .. _`VirtualBox`: https://www.virtualbox.org/
 .. _`VMWare`: https://www.vmware.com